-The current study is a first step in exploring both client and practitioner experiences in engaging with online health behavior change offers during the COVID-19 lockdown.
-Such findings will be critical in ensuring digital health is used to deliver the best care possible during and beyond the current pandemic, especially to those most at risk of COVID-19 related health issues and health inequalities.
+This study is a first step in exploring both client and practitioner experiences in engaging with online health behaviour change offers during the COVID-19 lockdown.
+Such findings will be critical in ensuring digital health is used to deliver the best care possible during and beyond the current pandemic, especially to those most at risk of COVID-19related health issues and health inequalities.

-Access

-We must be aware of the disparities that impact highly deprived and vulnerable individuals and communities, as well as cultural and linguistically diverse communities that may not have access to even basic technology including mobile phones17.
-Clients in BAME (n=14), physical disability

-(n=7) and high deprivation (n=15) sub-groups all noted access to the online IHLS sessions to be a key barrier to continued IHLS session attendance during the COVID-19 lockdown.
+Access.
+We must be aware of the disparities that impact highly deprived and vulnerable individuals and communities, as well as cultural and linguistically diverse communities that may not have access to even basic technology including mobile phones.
+Clients in BAME (n=14), physical disability (n=7), and high deprivation (n=15) sub-groups all noted access to the online IHLS sessions to be a key barrier to continued IHLS session attendance during the COVID-19 lockdown.
+IHLS practitioners (n=8) also noted barriers to delivery due to a lack of access to the correct equipment.